Research and Policy Program

 The Centre’s Research and Policy Committee is working towards creating a research agenda, developing research partnerships with interested organisations including Australian universities, government, research organisations and the pro bono community, and facilitating research projects.

-The purpose of the program is to facilitate the production of substantial research that:
+The purpose of the research program is to facilitate the production of substantial research that:

 - advances the understanding of pro bono legal practice in Australia